Inflectra/spira-documentation/docs/Spira_Administration_Guide/Installing SpiraPlan.md

 - HTTP Redirection
 - Static Content

-In the same panel (\'Turn Windows Features on or off\') you also need to check that the following features are enabled in the \'.NET Framework 4.6 Advanced Services\' folder:
+In the same panel ('Turn Windows Features on or off') you also need to check that the following features are enabled in the '.NET Framework 4.6 Advanced Services' folder:

 ![Image](img/Installing_SpiraPlan_13.png)